 On request, our safety supervisor will visit AMP members’ schools to teach children about electrical safety.
 A hazard-hamlet unit is incorporated in these lessons, demonstrating different aspects of electrical safety, from residential to industrial settings.
 Students interactive with a variety of sizes of electrical cable and learn the importance of safety in their active lives.
 In addition, AMP offers a program to instruct first responders on electrical safety and to recognize the hazards in their fields, such as the proper emergency response to electrical incidents at substations, transformers and vehicle accidents.
 This program qualifies for three continuing education hours.

-For more information on the AMP safety program, please call Kyle Weygandt, director of member safety, at 614/203-9183 or send e-mail to firstname.lastname@example.org.
+For more information on the AMP safety program, please contact Kyle Weygandt, director of member safety, at 330.323.1269 or email@example.com.